What is Employee Experience?

 Designing a great employee experience

 Creating a great employee experience starts with your company culture.
-As the employee experience is shown on all touch points with your company, it is important to consider all the factors from high-level company mission all the way to the daily communications.
-Read our article how to design a great employee experience here:
+As the employee experience is shown on all touch points with your company, it is important to consider all the factors from high-level company mission all the way to daily communications.
+Read our article How to Design a Great Employee Experience.

 How to design an employee journey map?

-The employee journey map helps you visualize the steps and action plans you might be struggling to take when starting your journey towards a greater employee experience.
-See our infographic and read how to design an employee journey map:
+The employee journey map helps you visualize the steps and action plans you might be struggling to take when starting your journey toward a greater employee experience.
+See our infographic and read how to design an employee journey map.

 Examples of great employee experience

 We have listed a few examples of great employee experiences.
-Get some inspiration and read how other companies have focused on creating great employee experiences and what benefits they have found with it:
+Get some inspiration and read how other companies have focused on creating great employee experiences and what benefits they have found with them: Six examples of great employee experience.

 Final thoughts